 Is Shibuya dangerous?

 Just like most of Japan, Shibuya is relatively safe.
-That being said, it is still important to not do anything you wouldn’t do in your home country and ensure you do keep your belongings safe and in sight at all times.
+That being said, it is still important not to do anything you wouldn’t do in your home country and ensure you keep your belongings safe and in sight at all times.